monaca-samples/workout-app/README.md

 `yarn cap open ios` or `yarn cap open android`

 ## Blog Post
-You can read more about this project and how it was developed [here](https://cat-bounce.com/) (TODO: fix with actual link!)
+You can read more about this project and how it was developed [here](https://medium.com/p/9b59e694bc6b).

 ## Demo